 How to Encrypt and Decrypt File and Folder Using Command Prompt

 Command Prompt is a great tool that helps users manage their system such as scanning for system problems, fixing different sorts of errors, registering programs, etc. With handy command tools, we can easily update Windows, view the hardware information and even acheive encryption.
-Since Windows 2000, the Encrypted File System (EFS) are available for all users, enabling users to prevent files and folders from unwanted visitors with physical access to the computer.
-Those who want to access your computer that they don’t have the right certificate, they will get access denied message.
+Since Windows 2000, the Encrypted File System (EFS) are available for end users, enabling users to prevent files and folders from unwanted visitors with physical access to the computer.
+Those without a certificate who want to access your encrypted files will be prompted that they cannot access them.
 Here we will share a useful command tool for encrypting and decrypting files and folders with EFS in Windows 10/11.

 How to encrypt file and folder?